ShoeRiderr/laravel-docker-dev-setup/README.md

 ## How to create your project?

-To create your Laravel project you have to run the command:
+To create your Laravel project first create the `src` folder inside the root folder.
+After that run this command:
 ```
 docker-compose run --rm composer create-project laravel/laravel .
 ```